-- small amount loans, also known as pay day loans - their fees and charges could be much higher than you think
+- pay day loans – small amount loans where the fees and charges could be much higher than you think

-- credit cards and how to manage repayments
+- credit cards – understand how they work and how to manage them

-- rent to buy or consumer leases - if you’re thinking about renting household goods, use the Rent vs buy calculator to compare rent and buying costs
+- rent to buy or consumer leases – use the Rent vs buy calculator to compare rent and buying costs

-- consolidating your loans and what to consider when you refinance
+- consolidating loans – what to consider when you refinance

-- bankruptcy and its impact not just on your ability to borrow in the future, but on future jobs
+- bankruptcy – its impact on your ability to borrow and on future jobs

-- loan rejection and what to do if your loan or credit application is rejected
+- loan rejection – what to do if lenders don’t accept your loan or credit application.

 Be cautious if you get a phone call or an email from a salesperson offering you a loan or credit.
 It could be a loan scam.

-MoneySmart’s advice about trouble with debt can help you better manage particular debt issues, such as credit cards or bills.
+MoneySmart’s advice about trouble with debt can help you better manage particular debt issues, like credit cards or bills.